Deondre-Williams/Portfolio/README.md

 ## 🚀 Deployment Instructions

-1. Upload all files to your hosting provider (e.g., GitHub Pages, Netlify, or free hosting service).
+1. Upload all files to your hosting provider (e.g., GitHub Pages, Netlify, or a free hosting service).
 2. Ensure that all relative paths (e.g., `../style.css` and `/Assets/logo.png`) are correct after deployment.
 3. Verify that linked pages and external resources (like fonts or icons) load correctly.